 Health care services that do not require hospitalization of a patient, such as those delivered at a physician's office, clinic, medical center or outpatient facility.

-An authorization is the approval of care, such as for a hospitalization.
+An approval of care, such as for hospitalization.
 Authorizations can be granted by health plans, hospitals or medical groups, depending on who is financially responsible for the health services to be rendered.

 Scientifically controlled research studies involving people.
 Such studies are used to determine the effectiveness of a new treatment or pharmaceutical, or to compare standard medications or procedures with others that may be equal or better.